/utils/repr_utils.py

 class_name: The class name of the object whose attributes are to be represented.

-format into the components of a repr
+attribute_dict (dict): A dictionary containing attributes to format into the components of a repr.

 Returns: